Proton pump inhibitors (PPIs) are medicines that work by reducing the amount of stomach acid made by glands in the lining of your stomach.

-There are many different names and brands of PPIs.
-Most work as well as another.
-Side effects may be different for different ones.
+There are many names and brands of PPIs.
+Most work equally as well.
+Side effects may vary from drug to drug.

-PPIs are taken by mouth and are marketed as tablets or capsules.
-The most common way of taking them is 30 minutes before your first meal of the day.
+PPIs are taken by mouth.
+They are available as tablets or capsules.
+Commonly, these medicines are taken 30 minutes before the first meal of the day.